alienonearthhh-jpg/expense-tracker/README.md

 # 💸 Expense Tracker

-A single-page web application that helps users monitor and categorize their personal spending.
+A single-page web application that helps users monitor and categorisee their personal spending.

 ## Problem Statement